roni5604/Model_2D_drone_simulator/README.md

    - Ensure the drone returns to the take-off point when the battery reaches 50%.

 ### Background
+- Before starting, please read the [following article](https://docs.google.com/document/d/1eo34T_M7jfduRZm_oevy94YY2LkGLzRT/edit#heading=h.pbpc1ivctwps).

+Autonomous drones are increasingly becoming an integral part of various industries due to their ability to perform tasks without human intervention.
+These drones are used in fields such as agriculture for crop monitoring, delivery services for transporting goods, surveillance for security purposes, and environmental monitoring for data collection in hard-to-reach areas.
+The development of autonomous drones involves complex algorithms and precise sensor integration to ensure they can navigate and perform tasks efficiently in dynamic environments.

-Before starting, please read the [following article](https://docs.google.com/document/d/1eo34T_M7jfduRZm_oevy94YY2LkGLzRT/edit#heading=h.pbpc1ivctwps), which was written by three undergraduate students.
-The article deals with the modeling of a tiny drone (Tello) with added sensors and a mission computer.
+This project focuses on simulating the behavior of an autonomous drone in a 2D environment.
+It draws inspiration from a comprehensive study detailed in this article, authored by three undergraduate students.
+The article discusses the modeling of a Tello drone equipped with additional sensors and a mission computer.
+The sensors provide critical data for the drone's navigation and task execution, enabling it to operate autonomously both in simulation and real-world conditions.
 The following videos describe the drone's autonomous flight in simulation and in real conditions:

 ## Getting Started